Learning Self-Interpretation from Interpretability Artifacts: Training Lightweight Adapters on Vector-Label Pairs: Experiments

-The naive full-rank approach that succeeded on contrastive vectors is not optimal for SAE features, because it overfits, and early stopping doesn't fully mitigate this.
+The full-rank approach that succeeded on contrastive vectors is not optimal for SAE features, because it overfits, and early stopping does not fully mitigate this.
 We therefore begin by characterizing which adapter architectures work for this more challenging setting.
 Table~\ref{tab:adapters} compares adapter architectures trained on Llama Scope SAE features (see Appendix~\ref{app:other-models} for replication on Gemma Scope).
-Note the following:

 \paragraph{The bias vector is critical.} Scale-only improves just 0.29 over identity, but adding the bias vector (scalar affine) yields an additional 2.75 improvement.
 This single $d$-dimensional vector accounts for approximately 85\% of the total gain from our best adapter.